 The TIBCO StreamBase® Input Adapter for TIBCO Rendezvous® allows a StreamBase application to receive messages published to one or more Rendezvous subjects.
 The adapter is embedded in the StreamBase application and has two output ports: one that emits status tuples, and a second that emits tuples representing received Tibrv messages.
+An optional control port can also be used to control the connection to Tibrv.

 The adapter subscribes to one or more subjects during startup and asynchronously and continuously receives and converts incoming Tibrv messages into StreamBase tuples, which it sends downstream.